Lyddy01/bmi-regression-analysis/README.md

 This workflow demonstrates a reproducible analytical approach in which computation and reporting are integrated, minimizing manual errors and ensuring consistency between analysis output and interpretation.

+## Assumptions
+This analysis assumes that all required R packages have been pre-installed in the user’s R environment prior to execution.
+The `library()` function is used only to load existing packages.
+If a package is not available, it should be installed using `install.packages()` before running the analysis.

 ## Live Report
 https://lyddy01.github.io/bmi-regression-analysis/